SalomePlatform/adao/doc/en/ref_algorithm_AdjointTest.rst

 The unconditional outputs of the algorithm are the following:

   Residu
     *List of values*.
-Each element is the value of the particular residu verified during a checking algorithm, in the order of the tests.
+Each element is the value of the particular residue verified during a checking algorithm, in the order of the tests.

     Example : ``r = ADD.get("Residu")[:]``